spinamp/spinamp-sdk/README.md

 # spinamp-sdk

-Set of javascript async typed functions for communication between client app and the spinamp pipeline.
+Set of javascript async typed functions for communication between client app and the Spindex.

 # Models